gparemsky/forex-cse231p3-proposal/README.md

 > When calculating conversions, for say an accoung thats in USD, for a trade of EUR/CHF, typically the closing price (or most recent) is used as the conversion rate when converting your profits into USD

 On line 196 the following code snippet just inverts the profit/loss if the user entered a sell, or short position.
-*as would indicate a profit if the currency pair devalued from 1.1 to 1.0, where a normal buy position would define a loss on that evaluation.
+*as would indicate a profit if the currency pair devalued from 1.1 to 1.0, where a normal buy position would define a loss on that evaluation.*
 ```python
     if trade_direction == "s":
         profit = profit * -1
 ```

-## explaining pips
+## Explaining pips

 Pip stands for percentage in points.
 When you look up a currency pair on the forex market you will always see it to the fourth or fifth decimal place.\
 Technically the fourth decimal place is the pip, and the fifth decimal place not all brokers support, but is called a *pipette* and is one tenth of a pip.

-An important side note about pips, with any pair with the japanese yen as the quote currency (eg USD/JPY)\
+Any pair with the japanese yen as the quote currency (eg USD/JPY)\
-*quote currency being the second currency in the pair, base being the first* The pip of such a currency pair will only be measured to the hundredths place, example USD/JPY = 156.29 \
+(*quote currency being the second currency in the pair, base being the first*) The pip of such a currency pair will only be measured to the hundredths place, example USD/JPY = 156.29 \
 If this pair was to increase to 156.30 then this would be an observed rise in one pip.\
 Same rules about pipettes apply to the JPY currencies, where the pipette is the next place after the decimal, or the third digit in this case if a broker supports it on their trading platform.